What’s the lowdown?

 Have things felt a bit “off” in the bedroom recently?
-Maybe sex has dwindled because he’s stopped initiating and now you’re worried why your boyfriend, husband, or partner doesn’t want sex with you anymore.
+Maybe sex has dwindled because he’s stopped initiating and now you’re worried why he doesn’t want you sexually anymore.
 It can really hurt and you may feel confused because one of the main cultural messages we receive about sex is, “men want sex all the time”.
 So why doesn’t your boyfriend want to have sex with you?
 Is it your fault?
 Does he not find you attractive anymore?
 Is he cheating on you?!
 You may be seriously worried about your relationship right now, but all is not lost, there are many different reasons for him losing his sex drive¹ and often they have nothing to do with you or your relationship.

-Let’s explore the most common reasons why they may not want to have sex right now and what you can do about it.
+Let’s explore the most common signs he doesn’t want you sexually and what you can do about it.

 - He stops initiating sex and/or any kind of physical intimacy with you, like kissing, touching, or hugging